Azure/azure-sdk-for-net/sdk/template-LLC/Azure.Template.LLC/README.md

 ### Get resource

 The `Get` method retrieves a data from the service.
-The `id` parameter is the unique ID of the data.
+The `id` parameter is the unique ID of the resource.

 ```C# Snippet:RetrieveResource
 var client = GetClient();